A-YATTA/AMDH/README.md

 ## Motivations
 AMDH was created to help automating and listing all applications installed devices and also to protect privacy in this "big" age of "data"

-## Concept
+## Features
-Android Mobile Device Hardening is divided on two parts (at this time):
-- The first part list the installed applications on the device that use one or more [permissions flagged as dangerous by Android itself](https://developer.android.com/guide/topics/permissions/overview#dangerous_permissions) and dump all the APKs
-- The second part is based on some CIS (Center of Internet Security) benchmark checks for Android devices and Android master's branch settings documentation ([Global settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Global) and [Secure settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Secure))
+- Check and harden system's settings based on some CIS (Center of Internet Security) benchmark checks for Android devices and Android master's branch settings documentation ([Global settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Global) and [Secure settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Secure))

-Features:
-- Check and harden system's settings
 - List current users processes running in background and kill selected ones
 - Analyse current installed applications on the device:
-  - list dangerous permissions and revokes them
+  - list [dangerous permissions](https://developer.android.com/guide/topics/permissions/overview#dangerous_permissions)  and revokes them
-  - compare with permissions used by malwares
+  - compare with permissions used by malware
 - List applications:
   - uninstall/disable App
   - revoke admins receivers